 Many groups and individuals have contributed to the success of Habitat for Humanity in this area during the past 25+ years.

 There has been a ReStore in located in Wood County since 2001–the first location was on Elder Street in south Parkersburg.
-The current location of the ReStore is on 7th Street in Parkersburg.
-The last day of business at that location will be April 16, 2016.
+The current location of the ReStore is at 600 16th Street in Vienna, which has been open since April, 2016.